-These caprese skewers are super easy and perfect for entertaining.
-Made with mozzarella, tomatoes and basil, this appetizer is crowd pleasing and tasty.
+These caprese skewers are super easy, ready in 10 minutes and perfect for entertaining.
+Made with 4 ingredients including mozzarella, tomatoes and basil, this appetizer is crowd pleasing and tasty.

 If you are a fan of caprese salad, you’re going to love these little skewers.
 They are so easy to make and serve, which makes them ideal for entertaining.
 Because of the beautiful red, white and green colors, these skewers add a touch of color to any table.